 The asset managers invest the Scheme's monies in reputable funds which generate returns for the Scheme.
 The Scheme views these funds as unconsolidated structured entities.
 The Scheme monitors the performance of the funds closely to ensure the Scheme earns high returns without unnecessary exposure to risk.
 The Scheme does not control these funds as it has no voting rights, is not able to call meetings and in addition, has no ability to direct the relevant activities of these funds.
-As the Scheme does not control these structured entities are not consolidated in the Scheme's financial statements.
+As the Scheme does not control these funds, its investments in these structured entities are not consolidated in the Scheme's Financial Statements.